Skip to Content

 Does Making Your Hair Fluffy Damage It?

 Making your hair fluffy won’t damage it if you use the right steps and techniques.
-It should be fine if you don’t apply a ton of heat to your hair.
+It should be fine if you don’t apply too much heat to your hair.

 If you have curly or wavy hair, you also might want to avoid using a brush.
 The wrong brush could cause damage.
 It may not happen due to making your hair fluffy, but you could pull on strands and ruin the look of your curls.